Zappingmadnnes/NASA-Moonquake-Map/README.md

 <h3 align="center">NASA Moonquake Map</h3>

   <p align="center">
     A 3D map of the moon displaying recorded seismic events from the apollo era.
 Powered by open data from NASA.
-2nd place winner in NASA Space Apps Challenge 2023, Latvia.
+Made in 48 hours, 2nd place winner in NASA Space Apps Challenge 2023, Latvia.
     <br />
     <a href="https://cornelius-two.vercel.app"><strong>Try it out »</strong></a>
     <br />